Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130558598397841499/image.png)
 Now we have our new key : 0x46609fe251536f

-After deciphering it, we see that this a png but not a correct one.
+After deciphering it, we see that this a png but it is corrupted.
 Every bytes are in lowercase.
 In fact this PNG is using GIMP and it puts a lot of 0x20 (spaces) after editing it.
 So the key must be xored by 0x20 because we didn't perform a xor known plaintext on 0x20 but on 0x00.

 We finally get the good PNG which give us the flag  !

 ![](https://cdn.discordapp.com/attachments/1085260262883463208/1130115150700093451/lol.png)
-It was a good opportunity to deepen our skills on miasm.
+It was a good opportunity to sharpen our skills on miasm.

-If you have any questions on miasm part, don't hesitate to ask us questions.
+If you have any questions on the miasm part, feel free ask us questions.

 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130568342118355025/hecker-hecker-beluga.gif)